Italians in France: Middle Ages and Renaissance

 Other notable examples of Italians that played a major role in the history of France include Cardinal Mazarin, born in Pescina was a cardinal, diplomat and politician, who served as the chief minister of France from 1642 until his death in 1661.
 Mazarin succeeded his mentor, Cardinal Richelieu, and extended France's political ambitions not only within Italy but towards England as well.

-Enrico Tonti, born near Gaeta, Italy (1649/50 - 1704) was an Italian-born soldier, explorer, and fur trader in the service of France.
+Enrico Tonti, born near Gaeta, Italy (c.
+1649–1704) was a soldier, explorer, and fur trader in the service of France.
 He was the son of Lorenzo de Tonti, a financier and former governor of Gaeta.
 Enrico was second in command of the La Salle expedition on his descent of the Mississippi River.
 Tonti's letters and journals are valuable source materials on these explorations.

-Enrico's brother, Pierre Alphonse de Tonti, or Alphonse de Tonty, Baron de Paludy (ca. 1659 – 10 November 1727)[1] was an officer who served under the French explorer Cadillac and helped establish the first European settlement at Detroit, Michigan, Fort Pontchartrain du Detroit on the Detroit River in 1701.
+Enrico's brother, Pierre Alphonse de Tonti, or Alphonse de Tonty, Baron de Paludy (c.
+1659–1727) was an officer who served under the French explorer Cadillac and helped establish the first European settlement at Detroit, Michigan, Fort Pontchartrain du Detroit on the Detroit River in 1701.
 Several months later, both Cadillac and Tonty brought their wives to the fort, making them the first European women to travel into the interior of North America.
 He was the son of Lorenzo de Tonti who was a financier and former governor of Gaeta.
 Lorenzo de Tonti was the inventor of the form of life insurance known as the tontine.
-Henri de Tonti, involved in LaSalle's exploration of the Mississippi River and the establishment of the first settlement in Arkansas, was his older brother.
+Henri de Tonti, involved in La Salle's exploration of the Mississippi River and the establishment of the first settlement in Arkansas, was his older son.